Mincheol2/t3VAE/synthetic_data_analysis/README.md

 # $t^3$ VAE - synthetic data analysis

-This subfolder contains the Pytorch implementation of the synthetic data analysis in the section 4.1 of t3VAE paper.
+This subfolder contains the Pytorch implementation of the synthetic data analysis in the section 4.1 of $t^3$ VAE paper.

 ## Model training and evaluation